alexpacheco/fortran/README.md

 * LONI Workshop at LSU on Feb.
 14, 2012
 * HPC Training Series at LSU on Feb.
 19, and Mar.
 12, 2014
-* LTS Programming Workshop at Lehigh University on June 1-2, 2015
+* HPC Programming Workshop at Lehigh University on June 1-2, 2015, and June 28-30, 2021

 # Contributer
 Alex Pacheco